dl4genaudio/dl4genaudio.github.io/cnn/index.md

 * After a series of convolution+pooling operations, the CNN hidden layer tensors must be reshaped into a matrix form (via a flattening operator) to use the usual dense layers in a neural network and produce and output.

-* As a result, a CNN can have a final ourput that is either a classifier (using softmax and cross entropy), a regressor (using a linear layer and MSE) or any other output+cost-function pair you like.
+* As a result, a CNN can have a final output that is either a classifier (using softmax and cross entropy), a regressor (using a linear layer and MSE) or any other output+cost-function pair you like.

 * Armed with all of this information, let's understand together the first CNN ever: the [LeNet](https://www.datasciencecentral.com/lenet-5-a-classic-cnn-architecture/)